DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 ## Manage groups and users

 1. Create a group for ODM administrators.
-It is referenced as *AZURE_ODM_GROUP* later in this article.

     In Menu **Directory** / **Groups**:
       * Click **New Group** button